MeguminSama/LethalCompanyOnlinePatch/README.md

 This was tested on v45, but probably works fine in other versions too.

+You can only play with other patched clients.
+You cannot play with unpatched clients.

 1. Make sure you're using a modern version of PowerShell
    - You can get it here https://github.com/PowerShell/PowerShell/releases/tag/v7.4.0
 2. Open the Lethal Company folder in file explorer.